SureshMatsui/SaveCoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `SpeedCoind` for your own use.
+You can ignore this section if you are building `SaveCoind` for your own use.

-SpeedCoind/SpeedCoin-cli binaries are not included in the SpeedCoin-Qt.app bundle.
+SaveCoind/SaveCoin-cli binaries are not included in the SaveCoin-Qt.app bundle.

-If you are building `SpeedCoind` or `SpeedCoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `SaveCoind` or `SaveCoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: